amahjoor/arman-web/posts-md/things-you-dont-need.md

 To be honest I still have a lot of things that I don't need.
 I need to get rid of many of them.

 You can think of your room as Macbook or iPhone storage.

+Apps tell you when they were last opened and how much time you spent on them in your screentime.
+For a lot of the apps, it would have been months or years since they were last launched.

+You can think of your things the same way: as apps, files, etc.

 It is limited, and for some reason half of it eventually gets taken up by "System Data" and "MacOS" or "iPhone".
 And then you just gotta factory reset it all.

-Apps tell you when they were last opened and how much time you spent on them in your screentime.
-For a lot of the apps, it would have been months or years since they were last launched.
+It's like a room getting bloated with things you're collecting over the years.
+You just keep on collecting what looks cool, but is it really what you need?
+It's like if you were to pay for every single YC SaaS: it all looks cool and all, which is why YC funded it.
+But do you really need all of it?
+A lot of it is achieving the same thing too.

 So if you see yourself in this situation, here are the benefits of freeing your storage on your device, and how it translates to your room.

 1. Your device will run faster -> you'll be able to know where everything in your room is quickly, spend less time looking for things or forgetting something you misplaced.
 2. You'll have more space to do something that requires a lot of it, like making YouTube videos -> you'll be able to have friends hang out in your room, record a podcast, do an art project, yoga...
 3. You'll be less distracted.
 Less apps = less distractions, and more lean: having just those that you really truly need -> you'll have less random worries or thoughts, easier to lock in on the immediate present task, especially if you put your phone somewhere you cannot easily access.
 4. It will give your device room to breathe.
 If you ever need to download something, you don't need to worry about optimizing your storage by deleting caches.
 Do you really want to be in your storage settings 1+ times/week? -> Your room will have more breathing space.
 It'll be easier to get clothes from your closet.
 Easier to find your beloved pen.
 You won't need to worry about finding space for something new.
+You won't need to clean your room to optimize for more storage and less clutter, you're just reorganizing the problem vs getting rid of it by letting go.

 There are a lot of benefits that come to having a nice, minimal, clean room.